 If you invest in ISAs and pensions using the annual allowance, returns are not subject to tax.

-If you invest in a General Investment Account or elsewhere, you could be subject to capital gains tax or dividend tax if you exceed the annual tax-free allowances (see below for more information).
+If you invest in a GIA or elsewhere, you could be subject to capital gains tax or tax on income such as dividends and interest if you exceed the annual tax-free allowances (see below for more information).

 Capital Gains Tax (CGT)

-If you invest outside of an ISA or pension, you could be subject to CGT on any capital gains you make.
+If you invest outside of an ISA or pension, or exceed your allowance for the year, you could be subject to CGT on any capital gains you make.
 Capital gains are the profits you make when you sell or dispose of an asset like stocks and shares, a second home, a painting, or a business.
 CGT is paid only on the increase in value of the asset you’re selling, not the overall value of the asset.

-Everyone has an annual CGT allowance, and you can make capital gains up to this threshold without having to pay CGT.
+Everyone has an annual CGT exempt amount, and you can make capital gains up to this threshold without having to pay CGT.

 Tax on dividends

 You do not pay tax on any dividend income that falls within your personal allowance or your dividend allowance (note, dividend allowance is in addition to your personal allowance).
-However, those investors who own shares or receive dividends outside of a tax wrapper like an ISA or a pension may be subject to taxes.
+However, those investors who own shares or receive dividends outside of a tax wrapper like an ISA or a pension (or who exceed the allowances within the wrappers) may be subject to taxes.

 You can receive dividends up to the annual dividend allowance without having to pay tax.
-The annual allowance for 2023/24 is £1,000, and this will halve to £500 for the 2024/25 tax year, starting on 6th April.
+The annual allowance for 2024/25 is £500.
+This will also be the allowance for the 2025/26 tax year.

 How much dividend tax you pay depends on your Income Tax band.
 If you are a basic rate taxpayer, your dividend tax rate is 8.75%.
 If you’re a higher rate taxpayer, it’s 33.75%.
 If you’re an additional rate taxpayer, it’s 39.35%.